WilmarTarazona/equilibrio-nash-edu/README.md

 # Equilibrio de Nash
 To do
-- [ ] Anlizar si está listo para añadir al portafolio
+- [ ] Analizar si está listo para añadir al portafolio